Squatting in the Third World

 Bowel movements (more on that later!)

 A 3rd world squat (sometimes called a 3rd world chair) is a deep comfortable squat, almost butt to the ground.
-Millions of people of all ages across the globe, sit in this position to eat, play games, talk, wait on line, or use the ‘facilities’ (of by which I mean a hole in the ground).
+Millions of people of all ages across the globe, sit in this position to eat, play games, talk, wait in line, or use the ‘facilities’ (of which I mean a hole in the ground).
 It is not uncommon to see a group of senior citizens shooting the breeze while sitting in this ‘invisible chair’.
 When was the last time you saw a 90-year-old sit in this position, for any amount of time, and then get back up unassisted?
-In America that nonagenarian is Bigfoot riding a unicorn….it just doesn’t exist.
+In America, that nonagenarian is Bigfoot riding a unicorn….it just doesn’t exist.
 People sit like this for a variety of reasons: lack of chairs; it feels good/normal; sitting on the ground is not an option because it is dirty and filled with nasty bugs that will bite you or worse; it can be done anywhere; etc.

 When it comes to joint range of motion, if you don’t use it, you’ll lose it.
 Sitting this way on a daily basis will ensure your joints stay limber and well ‘oiled’.
 Rather than going through less beneficial static stretches (activating a single joint at a time), I have my clients perform this squat as a functional flexibility pattern.
 While engaging in this movement your joints will be taken through a full range of motion while naturally stretching your hips, lower back, ankles, and knees.

 As we age we move less and sit more.
 Living this way causes a host of problems that unfortunately yet frequently culminate in early disease and death.
-Much of the 1st world structural bodily damage is caused by disuse, misuse, and laziness.
+In much of the developed world structural bodily damage is caused by disuse, misuse, and laziness.
 Medical science understands the human body needs regular movement to thrive both physically and mentally.
 Humans were not built to sit in chairs for 8-10 hours per day.
 The average American sits for more than 11 hours a day.
 Our sedentary nature has wreck havoc on our health.